1. Is the Nursing School of Coimbra (ESEnfC) a public and free-of-charge institution?

-The 1st cycle programs (Licenciatura) of the Nursing School of Coimbra are recognized and values in most countries.
+The 1st cycle programs (Licenciatura) of the Nursing School of Coimbra are recognized and valued in most countries.
 In Europe, the programs offered by the School are recognized as one of the best nursing programs.
-At present, the UK healthcare institutions give preference to professionals graduating from the School.
+At present, the UK healthcare institutions give preference to professionals graduating from this School.
 Most countries in the Middle East and Asia recognize the excellent training quality of our School, so applicants have only to master the official language of the country they are applying for.
 Most countries in America also recognize the training provided here.

 This level of studies provides students with basic scientific knowledge, as well as instrumental and systemic skills relevant for their immediate employability or continuation of higher education studies, specifically Master’s Degrees (2nd cycle).